 "The College's Continuing Education courses originally focused on enrichment and leisure learning such as guitar, ballroom dancing, or defensive driving.
 Workforce training became such a great need for our students and local industry, so we began working with industry partners and professionals to develop training courses that would eventually become entire programs dedicated to students earning technical certificates and associate of applied science degrees."

-Ruth Keenan, San Jacinto College Foundation executive director of advancement, says that Grant’s continued support and advocacy for higher education is truly remarkable.
-“He is a pillar of the College and part of the very fabric of what San Jacinto College is.
-We are grateful to have people like him that support the College and who inspires next generation of people to rise up.”
+Ruth Keenan, San Jacinto College Foundation executive director of advancement, says that Grant's continued support and advocacy for higher education is truly remarkable: "He is a pillar of the College and part of the very fabric of what San Jacinto College is.
+We are grateful to have people like him who support the College and who inspire the next generation of people to rise up."

 Grant often says that the College played a major role in his success and that attending a community college was one of the best decisions he ever made.

 "I highly recommend that students attend a community college before transferring to a university," he said.
 "San Jacinto College provides students with a solid foundation that allows them to be successful whether they are transferring to a university or going directly into the workforce."